isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

 -----------------------------------------------
-How to linking your NIH/eRA & Google identities
+How to link your NIH/eRA & Google identities
 -----------------------------------------------

 This section shows you how to associate your Google identity to your NIH or eRA identity through the Web App.
 (Your NIH/eRA identity is the one associated